mayuresh-2601/Pizza-Sales-SQL/README.md

 This demonstrates how SQL can transform raw sales data into valuable business intelligence.

+## 🚀 How to Run This Project

+Clone this repository

+Import the CSV files into MySQL

+Run the database schema file

+Run the analysis SQL file

+Explore insights from queries & views

 ## 👨‍💻 Author – Mayuresh Kasar

 This project is part of my SQL Developer & Data Analytics portfolio.